-- 33.1.
-One of the duties assigned to the DPO is the investigation of any breaches. - 33.2.
-Personal data breaches should be reported to the DPO for investigation.
-The DPO will conduct this with the support of Full Council. - 33.3.
-Investigations must be undertaken within one month of the report of a breach. - 33.4.
-Procedures are in place to detect, report and investigate a personal data breach. - 33.5.
-The ICO will be advised of a breach (within 3 days) where it is likely to result in a risk to the rights and freedoms of individuals if, for example, it
+- 26.1 One of the duties assigned to the DPO is the investigation of any breaches. - 26.2 Personal data breaches should be reported to the DPO for investigation.
+The DPO will conduct this with the support of Full Council. - 26.3 Investigations must be undertaken within one month of the report of a breach. - 26.4 Procedures are in place to detect, report and investigate a personal data breach. - 26.5 The ICO will be advised of a breach (within 3 days) where it is likely to result in a risk to the rights and freedoms of individuals if, for example, it could result in discrimination, damage to reputation, financial loss, loss of confidentiality, or any other significant economic or social disadvantage.

-- could result in discrimination, damage to reputation, financial loss, loss of confidentiality, or any other significant economic or social disadvantage. - 33.6.
-Where a breach is likely to result in a high risk to the rights and freedoms of individuals, the DPO will also have to notify those concerned directly. - 33.7.
-It is unacceptable for non-authorised users to access IT using employees' log-in passwords or to use equipment while logged on. - 33.8.
-It is unacceptable for employees, volunteers and members to use IT in any way that may cause problems for the Council, for example the discussion of internal Council matters on social media sites could result in reputational damage for the Council and to individuals.

-34. Privacy Notices

-- 34.1.
-Being transparent and providing accessible information to individuals about how the Council uses personal data is a key element of the Data Protection Act 1998 (DPA) and the EU General Data Protection Regulation (GDPR). - 34.2.
-The most common way to provide this information is in a privacy notice.
-This is a notice to inform individuals about what a Council does with their personal information. - 34.3.
-A privacy notice will contain the name and contact details of the data controller and Data Protection Officer, the purpose for which the information is to be used and the length of time for its use.
-It should be written clearly and should advise the individual that they can, at any time, withdraw their agreement for the use of this information. - 34.4.
-Issuing of a privacy notice must be detailed on the Information Audit kept by the Council.
-The Council will adopt a privacy notice to use, although some changes could be needed depending on the situation, for example where children are involved.
+- 26.6 Where a breach is likely to result in a high risk to the rights and freedoms of individuals, the DPO will also have to notify those concerned directly. - 26.7 It is unacceptable for non-authorised users to access IT using employees' log-in passwords or to use equipment while logged on. - 26.8 It is unacceptable for employees, volunteers and members to use IT in any way that may cause problems for the Council, for example the discussion of internal Council matters on social media sites could result in reputational damage for the Council and to individuals. - 27 Privacy Notices - 27.1 Being transparent and providing accessible information to individuals about how the Council uses personal data is a key element of the Data Protection Act 1998 (DPA) and the EU General Data Protection Regulation (GDPR). - 27.2 The most common way to provide this information is in a privacy notice.
+This is a notice to inform individuals about what a Council does with their personal information. - 27.3 A privacy notice will contain the name and contact details of the data controller and Data Protection Officer, the purpose for which the information is to be used and the length of time for its use.
+It should be written clearly and should advise the individual that they can, at any time, withdraw their agreement for the use of this information. - 27.4 Issuing of a privacy notice must be detailed on the Information Audit kept by the Council.
+The Council will adopt a privacy notice to use, although some changes could be needed depending on the situation, for example where children are involved. - 28 Information Audit - 35.1 The DPO must undertake an information audit which details the personal data held, where it came from, the purpose for holding that information and with whom the Council will share that information. - 35.2 This will include information held electronically or as a hard copy.
+Information held could change from year to year with different activities, and so the information audit will be reviewed at least annually or when the Council undertakes a new activity.